Nonye2K3/chia/Farming-on-many-machines.md

 ```

 The new_signage_point message states the farmer sent a challenge to your harvester.
 The new_proof_of_space message states the harvester found a proof for the challenge.
 You will get more new_signage_point messages than new_proof_of_space messages.

+Here's how to find your logs: [Where to Find Things](https://github.com/Chia-Network/chia-blockchain/wiki/How-to-Check-If-Everything-is-Working-(or-Not)#where-to-find-things)

 If you are running the GUI and want to run multiple Harvesters
 * Shut down Chia on main computer